fititnt/hxltm-action/README.md

 cp -r /workspace/git/fititnt/hxltm-action /home/fititnt/Downloads/hxltm-action-backup

-rsync -r -v --dry-run /workspace/git/fititnt/hxltm-action/ /home/fititnt/Downloads/hxltm-action-backup
-rsync -r -v /workspace/git/fititnt/hxltm-action/ /home/fititnt/Downloads/hxltm-action-backup
+rsync -r -a -v /workspace/git/fititnt/hxltm-action/ /home/fititnt/Downloads/hxltm-action-backup
 cd /home/fititnt/Downloads/hxltm-action-backup
 docker run --rm -it $(docker build -q .)

-docker run --rm -it $(docker build -q .) vacuum 'hxltmcli --help'
+docker run --rm -it $(docker build -q .) 'hxltmcli --help'

+# Using act
+act

 -->

 ## Inputs

-## `who-to-greet`

-**Required** The name of the person to greet.
-Default `"World"`.
+### `bin`
+The executable to run.

+Examples:
+- hxltmcli
+- hxltmdexml

+### `infile`
+The input file for the bin command

+Note: piping from stdin and stout, available as an efficient way by underlining cli tools, is not available.
+If you're working with gigabytes size datasets that would exist on GitHub Actions free disk, consider using actions-python and install all dependencies manually.

+Examples:
+- fontem.hxl.csv
+- fontem.tbx

+### `outfile`
+The output file for the bin command

+Note: piping from stdin and stout, available as an efficient way by underlining cli tools, is not available.
+If you're working with gigabytes size datasets that would exist on GitHub Actions free disk, consider using actions-python and install all dependencies manually.

+Examples:
+- objectivum.tbx
+- objecricum.hxl.csv

+### `help`
+A syntax sugar to evoke `bin` binary with --help and exit without raising error.

+### `verbose`
+A syntax sugar to evoke `bin` binary with -v.

+### `hxltm-asa-archivum`
+A syntax sugar to evoke `bin` binary with `--hxltm-asa-archivum`.

+Examples:
+- .asa.hxltm.yml
+- .asa.hxltm.json

 ## `crudum-non-securum`